jtblanche/odin-rps/README.md

 **Tech used:** HTML, CSS, JavaScript

-I used this as my first project to really tie together my HTML, CSS, and JavaScript skills together for the first time.
+I used this as my first project to really tie my HTML, CSS, and JavaScript skills together for the first time.
 As someone who is switching industries and self-taught, there was a steep learning curve.
 I had to seriously debug things for the first time and it was incredibly satisfying to solve problems in my own code.

 ## Optimizations